sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/13 - Skyward/2 - DB Division.md

-You decided to believe that you were on solid ground when you alighted onto the Divine Beast Vah Medoh.
-Even if it was hundreds of meters above the ground, you felt more comfortable on it than you did on the Teba's back, strong as he was - or floating about with the paraglider.

 Standing on the landing platform, noting that the Sheikah travel sign was lighting up - accompanied by a notification chime from the Slate on your hip as the ability to warp here became available - you gave yourself a minute or two to take deep breaths, pushing the stressful situation of a few minutes ago away from you and refocusing yourself on the task ahead.

 Five terminals.
 Well, six - including the map of this place.
 Six terminals, six puzzles, another Blight, and then...